No room to hide: implications of cosmic-ray upscattering for GeV-scale dark matter: Inelastic Scattering

-At the level of implementation, we choose the settings in the \texttt{GiBUU} code described in Tab.~\ref{tab:gibuu}.
+At the level of implementation, we choose the settings in the \texttt{GiBUU} code described in Tab.~\ref{tab:gibuu} (see end of text).
 Since we are interested in quantifying the effect of inelastic scattering on the attenuation of the CRDM flux as it passes through the Earth, we mostly focus on the total inelastic scattering cross section, i.e.~the sum over all the processes described in the previous section.
 We numerically calculate this for the most abundant nuclei in the Gran Sasso rock, $N = \{\mathrm{O}, \mathrm{Ca}, \mathrm{C}, \mathrm{Mg}, \mathrm{Si}, \mathrm{Al}, \mathrm{K}\}$.
-Fundamentally, inelastic cross-sections are expressed in terms of double-differential cross-sections like $\mathrm{d}^2 \sigma_{\nu N} / \mathrm{d}Q^2 \mathrm{d}\omega$, since for inelastic scattering $Q^2$ and $\omega$ are independent variables.
+Fundamentally, inelastic cross sections are expressed in terms of double-differential cross sections like $\mathrm{d}^2 \sigma_{\nu N} / \mathrm{d}Q^2 \mathrm{d}\omega$, since for inelastic scattering $Q^2$ and $\omega$ are independent variables.
 For integrating the energy loss equation, Eq.~\eqref{eq:eloss}, however, it suffices to compute

 On the other hand, the full information about the $Q^2$-dependence of $\mathrm{d}^2 \sigma_{\nu N} / \mathrm{d}Q^2 \mathrm{d}\omega$ provided by \texttt{GiBUU} still remains a highly useful input to our analysis.
 This is because the double-differential cross sections of the individual inelastic processes turn out to sharply peak at values of $Q^2$ that have simple relations to $\omega$.
 For example, the peak position for the QE contribution corresponds to the `elastic' relation~\eqref{eq:q2} for nucleons.
 As described below, this information will be used for setting realistic reference values of $Q^2$ to capture the model-dependence of the DM cross sections.